Rua76/Pangolin_raw/README.md

 Assume you have pulled the published Pangolin repository https://github.com/tkzeng/Pangolin, this snipplet is intended to work in the */pangolin* folder

 Assume you have a list of pre-mRNA sequences as fasta seqs that you prepared by yourself.
-Note that it is recommended to have 5,000 bp flanking both side of the target sequence, but it is not necessary for Pangolin to do prediction.
-It can predict on sequence with arbitrary length.
+Note that it is required to have 5,000 bp flanking both side of the target sequence.
+The sequence of interest can have arbitrary length

 The number of models loaded in this sample code is the same as the published Pangolin, 3 models for each of the 4 tissues.
 You can always edit to load more/less models.